As history stands proof, one of the greatest inventions in the world was unplanned. And so was the story behind the invention of color photography.

 This step by Kodak further strengthened its innovation in the field of color photography.
 However, we no longer use tri-pack in color photography as the world has moved towards digital sensors.

 With the launch of digital cameras in 1975, it was evident that the digital version of photographs would be more refined and enhanced.

-With the introduction of Bryce Bayer’s Bayer Color Filter Array (BCFA), it enabled the cameras to capture all the colors in one click.
+The introduction of Bryce Bayer’s Bayer Color Filter Array (BCFA) enabled the cameras to capture all the colors in one click.

-Thereafter, there was no need of three different splitters to capture different colors and wavelengths, which revolutionised photography.
-Soon came the advent of camera companies like, Sony, Nikon, Fujifilm, and Pentax.
+After that, there was no need for three different splitters to capture different colors and wavelengths, which revolutionized photography.
+Soon came the advent of camera companies like Sony, Nikon, Fujifilm, and Pentax.

 Then came the era of photography software, spearheaded by Adobe with ‘Digital Darkroom’, which further enhanced the quality of photos to the extent of erasing physical photographic prints.

-All in all, the color photograph we see today is a result of relentless research work, complex phenomena, and innovative kickstarter centuries ago.
+All in all, the color photographs we see today result from relentless research work, complex phenomena, and innovative Kickstarter centuries ago.

-The passion of photographers and scientists to tap different wavelengths and produce it for the human eyes paved the way for the color era.
+The passion of photographers and scientists to tap different wavelengths and produce them for the human eyes paved the way for the color era.